lamhq/tech-notes/software-engineering/software-architecture/microservices/buidling-microsevices/1-intro/1-introduction.md

 # What are Microservices

-This document is a shorten version of the book "**Building Microservices, 2nd Edition**".

 ## Microservices at a Glance

 1. Microservices are **independently releasable services** that are modeled around a business domain (a **service** here typically means a completely separate operating system process).